 How does this affect me?

 Let’s assume that OpenConfig is a success, with big vendor support both from networking vendors and from management software companies like Solarwinds®.
 What’s the migration path?
 As so many “thwackers” pointed out on my Geek Speak post, SNMP is so embedded in everything we do, it’s going to be around for a long time, yet.
-Similarly, the data models for OpenConfig are likely to be incomplete initially, especially as the primary use-case contributors are service providers and the needs of enterprise, may be more of a second wave.
+Similarly, the data models for OpenConfig are likely to be incomplete initially, especially as the primary use-case contributors are service providers and the needs of the enterprise, maybe more of a second wave.
 Nonetheless, the wide adoption of OpenConfig as the new monitoring paradigm would mean having a hybrid OpenConfig/SNMP network of some sort for quite some time.

 There will be a need for OpenConfig collectors that can adapt OpenConfig event streams into SNMP traps for legacy event managers.
 Similarly, there will need to be SNMP collectors that convert SNMP traps into an OpenConfig event stream to send to compatible event managers.